kubernetes/enhancements/keps/sig-network/2593-multiple-cluster-cidrs/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-We expect resource usage of the kube-controller-manager to scale with the number of nodes and `ClusterCIDRs` in the cluster.
+We expect resource usage of the kube-controller-manager to scale with the number of nodes and `NodeIPAMConfigs` in the cluster.
 Specifically CPU and RAM use will increase as more nodes and more CIDRs need to be tracked.

 We will have unit tests to ensure that such growth is "reasonable" --